David, age 12

 David's first, famous-person same sex crushes:

-Erik Estrada, Richard Hatch, & Tom Selleck
+Erik Estrada, Richard Hatch, & Tom Selleck ___________________________________________________

 Click here - "Born This Way: Real Stories of Growing Up Gay" book